 The FTC, as well as supporters of the proposed rule, stated that trade secret law could be used to protect a business’s confidential information.
 However, those opposed to the rule stated that trade secret law does not sufficiently protect companies because the information has already been revealed by the time the law is triggered.
 Non-competes help to circumvent this problem by getting ahead of trade secret or confidential information being shared.

 In sum, the participants present were split between being in support of or against the proposed rule.
 Regardless, the contractual dynamic between employees and employers will be impacted if this proposed rule goes into effect.
-Comments for the proposed rule are due by March 20, and the FTC encourages the public to continue to comment during this period.
+The FTC will now be accepting comments on the proposed rule until April 19.
+Originally, the deadline for submitting comments was March 20.
+The FTC encourages the public to continue to comment during this period.
 If you have specific questions on how this proposed rule may affect your company or would like assistance in drafting a comment, please contact Joe Lavigne, Tom Hubert, or P.J.
 Kee.